Family Reacts To $15,000 Fine Against Greeley's JBS Plant: 'It's A Joke'

 GREELEY, Colo.
 (CBS4) – The family of the first JBS Foods Inc. employee to die of COVID-19 said they feel the U.S. Department of Labor’s $15,615 fine against the meat packing company was both insulting and laughable.
 Saul Sanchez’s family said the fine is less money than they spent to bury the patriarch of their family.

-The Occupational Safety and Health Administration (OSHA) said the fine was issued after the company failed “to protect employees from exposure to the coronavirus.”
-OSHA, via a release, said the fine was the maximum punishment allowed.
+The Occupational Safety and Health Administration said the fine was issued after the company failed “to protect employees from exposure to the coronavirus.”
+Officials with OSHA, via a release, said the fine was the maximum punishment allowed.

 Records show JBS, as a corporation, brought in more than $50 billion in 2019, meaning the fine is only 0.0000026% of their annual income.